 23. Also, it is to be noted that the revisional powers of the National Commission are derived from Section 21(b) of the Act, under which the said power can be exercised only if there is some prima facie jurisdictional error appearing in the impugned order, and only then, may the same be set aside.
 In our considered opinion there was no jurisdictional error or miscarriage of justice, which could have warranted the National Commission to have taken a different view than what was taken by the two Forums.
 The decision of the National Commission rests not on the basis of some legal principle that was ignored by the Courts below, but on a different (and in our opinion, an erroneous) interpretation of the same set of facts.
 This is not the manner in which revisional powers should be invoked.
 In this view of the matter, we are of the considered opinion that the jurisdiction conferred on the National Commission under Section 21(b) of the Act has been transgressed.
 It was not a case where such a view could have been taken, by setting aside the concurrent findings of two fora.

-24. Obviously, it goes without saying that at the time of giving employment to Sirajul Haque, the owner of the bus must have examined the licence issued to him and after satisfaction thereof, he must have been given employment.
+24. Obviously, it goes without saying that at the time of giving employment to Sirajul Haque, the owner of the bus must have examined the license issued to him and after satisfaction thereof, he must have been given employment.
 Nothing more was required to have been done by the Appellant.
-After all, at the time of giving employment to a driver, owner is required to be satisfied with regard to correctness and genuineness of the licence he was holding.
+After all, at the time of giving employment to a driver, owner is required to be satisfied with regard to correctness and genuineness of the license he was holding.
 After taking the test, if the owner is satisfied with the driving skills of the driver then, obviously, he may be given an appointment.

 25. In the light of the aforesaid discussion, we are of the considered opinion that the impugned order passed by National Commission cannot be sustained in law.
 It is necessary to point out that against the order of State Commission, whereby the amount of Rs.
 2,72,517/- was awarded, no further Revision was preferred by the Appellant.
 Thus, in any case the compensation awarded to the Appellant cannot be enhanced beyond what has been pegged down by the State Commission.